useR-2018/website/content/registration.md

 4. Contemporary Australian cuisine, three course dinner and unlimited drinks for four hours, with tea/coffee and chocolates.
 The style will be Underwater World or the great Aussie Outback. $140pp value.
 5. High quality child care will be provided by [Charlton Brown](https://nannies.charltonbrown.com.au).

-Registration will not available on-site.
+Registration will not be available on-site.
 Registration will close in June, or earlier if all places are filled.

 Click here if you are ready to [submit an abstract](https://goo.gl/forms/fWETwXsdfMbkFhJD3) to present a talk, poster or lightning talk.